-4.1 Parameterization
+5.1 Parameterization

-The Specker Challenge Game game is parameterized by a tuple $C = (G, Pred, D, R(d, d \in D), O(r, r \in R(d), d \in D), F, Q)$, where G is a set of raw materials, Pred is a set of Predicates, each selecting a subset of G, D (challenges) is a set of pairs d = (t, p), where $t \in Pred$ is the predicate Pred(d) and $0 \le p \le 1$ is the price Pred(d).
-Pred(d) (raw materials for challenge Pred(d)) is a set with each element Pred(d) satisfying predicate Pred(d), the predicate of challenge Pred(d).
-Pred(d) is the set of feasible solutions for elements in Pred(d); we denote a feasible solution for raw material Pred(d) as Pred(d).
-Pred(d) is a function that maps a finished product Pred(d) is a set of pairs Pred(d).
-Pred(d) is expressed in a suitable chosen predicate language described by a grammar and its semantics.
+The Specker Challenge Game game is parameterized by a tuple $C = (G, Pred, D, R(d, d \in D), O(r, r \in R(d), d \in D), F, Q)$ , where G is a set of raw materials, Pred is a set of predicates, each selecting a subset of G, D (challenges) is a set of pairs d = (t, p), where $t \in Pred$ is the predicate pred(d) and $0 \le p \le 1$ is the price price(d).
+R(d) (raw materials for challenge d) is a set with each element $r \in R(d)$ satisfying predicate pred(d), the predicate of challenge d.
+O(d) is the set of feasible solutions for elements in R(d); we denote a feasible solution for raw material r as $o(r) \in O(d)$ .
+F (finished products) is a set of pairs (r, o(r)), with $r \in R$ and $o(r) \in O$ .
+Q (quality) is a function that maps a finished product (r, o(r)) to [0, 1].
+Pred is expressed in a suitable chosen predicate language described by a grammar and its semantics.

 The game is about buying and selling challenges.
 When a challenge d = (t, p) is offered, only its predicate t and price p are known.
 The creator and buyer of a challenge need to do a min-max analysis for the predicate t, which makes the game interesting.
-By min-max analysis we mean that it must be known what the worst-case raw material is for a given predicate.
+By min-max analysis we mean that it must be known what the worstcase raw material is for a given predicate.
 The seller must know this to price the challenge properly and the buyer must know this to decide whether the price is right.
 The buyer of a challenge will be paid the quality of the finished product achieved for the raw material produced by the seller, after the challenge was bought.

-SpeckerChallengeGame (C) is a tuple (P, account, store, config), where P is an ordered set of players, account is a function that assigns a positive real number to each player. store is a function that assigns a pair (forSale, bought) to each player, where forSale is a set of challenges for sale and bought is a set of tuples (d, seller, r, f), where d is a challenge, $seller \in P$, $r \in R \cup \{absent\}$ and $f \in F \cup \{absent\}$. config is a tuple (init, maxTurns, timeslot, mindec), which configures the game.
-This configuration tuple will be later expanded with specifics for the combinatorial structure2 to be used in the game. init is a positive real number, giving the initial amount of the account of each player in P. maxTurns is the maximum number of turns the game will be played. timeslot is the amount of time given to each player. mindec is a small real number which specifies the minimum decrement when the price of a challenge is lowered.
+SpeckerChallengeGame (C) is a tuple (P, account, store, config), where P is an ordered set of players, account is a function that assigns a positive real number to each player. store is a function that assigns a pair (forSale, bought) to each player, where forSale is a set of challenges for sale and bought is a set of tuples (d, seller, r, f), where d is a challenge, seller $\in P$ , $r \in R \cup \{absent\}$ and $f \in F \cup \{absent\}$ . config is a tuple (init, maxTurns, timeslot, mindec), which configures the game.
+This configuration tuple will be later expanded with specifics for the combinatorial structure to be used in the game. init is a positive real number, giving the initial amount of the account of each player in P. maxTurns is the maximum number of turns the game will be played. timeslot is the amount of time given to each player. mindec is a small real number which specifies the minimum decrement when the price of a challenge is lowered.

-4.2 Two Player Game Rules: explained with Chess analogy
+5.2 Two Player Game Rules: explained with Chess analogy